msalemor/kubecluster/Azure-README.md

 On Kmaster and knode1:

-1. Create a resouce group
+1. Create a resouce group (k8scluster-rg) in your preferred location
-2. Create a VNet
+2. Create a VNet (I used 192.168.0.0/20, and the default subnet 192.168.0.0/24)
-2. Deploy kmaster and knode Ubuntu VMs VNet and set the IPs to static
+2. Deploy kmaster (with open SSH) and knode Ubuntu 18.04 LTS VMs in the the default subnet and set the IPs to static
 2. Install Docker
 3. Install Kubernetes